The Ultimate Guide to Driving

 This law applies to cars, buses, motorbikes and any other motorised vehicle.

 As part of the crackdown, if you’re caught using a mobile phone at the wheel you could lose your licence – this is a particular risk if you’ve had your licence for less than two years.
 If you’ve been driving for longer than that, you may still lose your licence, but you could also be taken to court, be fined up to £2,000 or receive six points on your licence.
 In more serious circumstances, such as if you were to cause death by careless driving, you could end up in prison.
+Having a mobile phone conviction will also increase the cost of your insurance.

 For more information about the newest mobile phone driving laws, check out our comprehensive guide.